 This area opens CSEwL’s mission to practitioners in the visual arts, and beyond “scholarship” traditionally understood.
 Social Practice and Community Based Art are two distinct but intersecting methods of working in and with a community (broadly defined as geographic and diasporic).
 Rooted in empathetic collaboration, civic engagement, and critical discourse, both practices use art making as a vehicle for collaboration, communication, and problem solving.
 Social Practice and Community Engaged Art is transdisciplinary, de-emphasizes codified forms of material production for social processes between and among people, and aims to advance social or political change.

-The College wants to use its resources to contribute and complement the work and data Lancaster City and County have long used to address various social and environmental issues.read more
+The College wants to use its resources to contribute and complement the work and data Lancaster has long used to address various social and environmental issues.read more